NewForce-at-Mountwest/bangazon-workforce-radvioli/README.md

 ``DATABASE SETUP``

 If you have not already set up a database for this, you'll need to do so.
-To do this, open SSMS and click the option to create a new database.
+To do this, open SSMS (Microsoft SQL Server Management Studio) and click the option to create a new database.
 Name your database Ravioli and begin the process of setting this up.
 You can find all of the information you'll need here: https://gist.github.com/nikx1015/cb23e425bc71e489ef4017794537ea9a

 You can copy the code beginning with CREATE Table and ending before the ALTER table.